Loopring/protocols/docs/gas_consume_report_1026.md

 | total                                          | 0.008721321000009727 |

-## gas cost for ring with 3 orders:
+## Gas Usage for a Ring of 3 Orders:
    gas price: 21Gwei

 | Function                                       |        ETH           |